 Pilots of the Tuskegee Airmen resting next to one of their planes in Italy.

-Although they made up a tiny part of America’s overall fighting force, Native Americans made a special contribution to the war.
+Although they made up a tiny part of America’s army, Native Americans made a special contribution to the war.
 In all, 44,000 Native Americans served in uniform.
-While American cryptographers had broken both German and Japanese codes, American messages were always secure throughout the war.
-Navajo marines sent messages over radios using codes based on their native language, which the Japanese were not able to understand or to crack.
+While American cryptographers had broken both German and Japanese codes, American messages were always secret.
+Navajo soldiers sent messages over radios using codes based on their native language, which no one in Japan knew.
 They became known as code talkers and were a part of the battles of Guadalcanal, Iwo Jima, Peleliu, and Tarawa.
-A smaller number of Comanche code talkers performed a similar job in the European theater.
+A smaller number of Comanche code talkers performed a similar job in Europe.
 By making use of the native language rather than making a code based on English, which was well-known in both Germany and Japan, Native Americans showed that sometimes great contributions can come from unexpected places.

 THE ZOOT SUIT RIOTS